Director of Athletics

 Todd Stansbury, a Georgia Tech alumnus and football letterwinner, was introduced as the Institute’s ninth director of athletics on Sept.
 22, 2016.

-• GT athletics’ Jackets Without Borders international service program won the prestigious ACC Game Changers award for community service;
+In the community, Stansbury led the charge to institute Georgia Tech athletics’ Jackets Without Borders international service program, which won the ACC’s prestigious Game Changers award for community service in 2019.

 Stansbury began setting the stage for these accomplishments as soon as he officially arrived back on The Flats on Nov.
 28, 2016.
 In the first months of his tenure as athletics director, he identified four strategic priorities for Georgia Tech athletics — to define the GT athletics brand, to establish an internal culture, to align the internal structure and to generate new revenue.
 He has addressed those priorities through a slew of initiatives and accomplishments.
 Highlights include:

 • a significant revenue lift, which can be traced in large part to an innovative overhaul of sales operations that focused on integrating fundraising and ticket sales efforts;